The Recency Effect

 How do individual differences in cognitive processing affect the recency effect?

-Individual differences in cognitive processing significantly affect the recency effect in design.
+Individual differences in cognitive processing greatly affect the recency effect in design.
 That’s because variations in memory, attention and perceptual abilities influence how users recall and prioritize information.
 Some individuals might remember recent information more vividly.
-However, others may give equal weight to earlier and later information based on their cognitive processing style.
-This variability necessitates designs that cater to a broad range of cognitive preferences, and ensures inclusivity and accessibility in user experiences.
+But then, others may give equal weight to earlier and later information—it depends on their cognitive processing style.
+This variability is something that calls for designs that cater to a broad range of cognitive preferences—and makes sure that inclusivity and accessibility do feature in user experiences.

 Take our course The Brain and Technology: Brain Science in Interface Design with Registered Psychologist Brian Whitworth for deep insights into the human mind and technology.